 “I will work hard to justify the faith Governor Abbott has placed in me.
 I also will strive to preserve, protect, and defend our United States and Texas Constitutions.”

 Keep Justice Jane Bland on the Supreme Court of Texas

 “Jane Bland is an experienced and proven legal expert whose respect for the Constitution is unmatched.
 She will uphold the law and be a good steward of the justice system.”

 About Justice Jane Bland

-Justice Bland earned her undergraduate and law degrees at the University of Texas, graduating with high honors.
-While in law school, she was Vice-Chancellor and an editor on the Texas Law Review.
+Justice Bland graduated at the top of her class in law and in accounting and honors business at the University of Texas at Austin.
 Following law school, Justice Bland clerked for the Honorable Thomas Gibbs Gee on the United States Court of Appeals for the Fifth Circuit.

-Justice Bland and her husband Doug have two children.
-In addition to her judicial service, Justice Bland has been involved in her church and community in her hometown of Houston.
+Justice Bland and her husband Doug have two grown children.
+In addition to her judicial service, she has been involved in her church and community in her hometown of Houston.